 Similar to elsewhere, properties are commonly listed in local newspapers, in estate agents’ windows, with signs outside the home or online.
 You can also find more house-hunting resources in our guide to renting in Paris.

 If you’re looking for a property in a rural area, an estate agent can be invaluable as many properties are not easy to find either in person or online.
 In urban areas, however, you are likely to be able to find a property on your own, although you will typically have to deal with an estate agent to sign the lease.

 Advertisements typically list the living space in square metres.
-Under 40 square metres is considered a small apartment and around 10 percent of rentals fall into this category.
-The majority of rentals, 60 percent, are 40–99 square metres while around 30 percent are large apartments with more than 100 square metres.
+Under 40 square metres is considered a small apartment and around 10% of rentals fall into this category.
+The majority of rentals, 60%, are 40–99 square metres while around 30% are large apartments with more than 100 square metres.
 It’s worth noting that the living space listed may include the balcony, hallway or other spaces that aren’t the main living areas, so don’t be too surprised if the property seems smaller when you view it than the listed size would suggest.

 Online property portals (French only)